Scorecard schema

 Tally of how much of the agentnative spec the run verified.
 Distinct from summary, which counts the runner's

-by any implemented check.
+by any implemented audit.

 "coverage_summary": {